-1. Dubai in the month of Ramadan
+Dubai in the month of Ramadan

-2. Dubai is still home to conservative people
+Dubai is still home to conservative people

 Although Dubai is more liberated compared to its Arab neighbors, you should also be mindful of what you’re wearing.
 Many mosques in the city do not allow non-Christians to enter.
 You might also be required to remove your shoes or slippers before entering.
 Do not talk while inside the mosque.
-Women should be careful on what they’re wearing and avoid very skimpy clothes like skirts, halters and shorts.
+Women should be careful about what they’re wearing and avoid very skimpy clothes like skirts, halters, and shorts.
 Avoid cursing or using profane gestures while in the city.

-3. Dubai is home to ultra-rich people
+Dubai is home to ultra-rich people

-4. Dubai’s tap water isn’t potable
+Dubai’s tap water isn’t portable

 Tap water, even if boiled, is not supposed to be drinkable in Dubai.
 You will notice sand deposits even in minute amounts in your glass.
 Instead, drink from bottled and filtered water to stay safe.
 Many homeowners install water filters to clean their water.
 You don’t have to go outdoors and realize how precious water is in this country.
 In summer months, tap water could even be hotter than your conventional hot water from home kettle!

-5. Dubai folks rely a lot on home deliveries
+Dubai folks rely a lot on home deliveries

 These are just some of the many culture shocks you will witness in Dubai.
 Talk to locals to find more surprises.